AlvinWanjohi/quicktask-frontend/README.md

 QuickTask is a simple freelance platform where businesses and individuals can post small tasks, and freelancers can bid to complete them quickly.
 This repository contains the React.js frontend for the QuickTask platform.

 📌 Features
-✅ User Authentication (Supabase - Email, Google, Apple) ✅ Post and browse available tasks
+✅ User Authentication (JWT ,Supabase - Email, Google, Apple) ✅ Post and browse available tasks
 ✅ Bid on tasks as a freelancer
 ✅ Real-time notifications for bids, payments, and task updates